The average consumer is faced with a flurry of unknown insurance terms when shopping for car insurance.

 And much more…so if you’re wondering if comprehensive car insurance coverage is important or not, now you know.

-Just keep in mind that not ever policy covers the same stuff, so be sure to speak with your insurance company and/or agent to determine how exactly your vehicle is covered.
+Just keep in mind that not ever auto insurance policy covers the same stuff, so be sure to speak with your insurance company and/or insurance agent to determine exactly how your vehicle is covered.